|

 thing I have to say about these cards is there size , so be mindful

 of this esp if your system is lacking in internal space .
+I can recommend either card to

 anyone who is looking for a GF4 titanium card , both come well